Cheapest petrol in town - Queues outside Auckland petrol stations ahead of fuel tax

 "It's not too bad at the moment, but we do have a continuous long line.''

-He said they were expecting business to get even busier later today.
+He said they were expecting it to get even busier later today.

-The Regular 91 petrol price at their station was at $2.09 today, he said.
+The price of Regular 91 at their station was at $2.09 today, he said.

 Petrol stations around the city are expected to see a surge of customers today as Auckland Council's regional fuel tax of 11.5 cents a litre starts at midnight.

-Funds raised from the levy will go towards the funding a range of transport infrastructure in the Auckland region.
+Money raised from the levy will go towards funding a range of transport infrastructure in the Auckland region.

 Some stations around town reported a steady flow of cars coming through and it being a slightly busier Saturday than normal.